Homeschool fun activities are AMAZING ways to add energy and excitement to your homeschooling adventures.

-DIY Magnetic Craft Sticks (The STEM Laboratory): Keep your preschooler busy with this quiet activity of building shapes and more.
+DIY Magnetic Craft Sticks (The STEM Laboratory): Keep your preschooler busy with this quiet yet educational activity of building shapes and more.

 Shaving Cream Writing-Learning Through Sensory Play (Gift of Curiosity): Super fun hands-on way to practice letters, numbers, and shapes.
-(RYHS bonus: you can also using pudding for tasty hands-on fun!)
+(RYHS bonus tip: you can also using pudding for tasty hands-on fun!)

-Playdough Letter Mazes (Teach Me Mommy): Playdough is a great medium for teaching preschoolers.
+Playdough Letter Mazes (Teach Me Mommy): Playdough is a great medium for teaching your children a variety of lessons and skills.
 Use it with a marble for letter writing practice.

 Homeschool Fun Activities for Elementary

-Free Daily Doodle Prompts to Boost Homeschool Fun (Rock Your Homeschool): Encourage your kids to develop fine motor skills as they let their imaginations soar with daily doodle prompts.
+Free Daily Doodle Prompts to Boost Homeschool Fun (Rock Your Homeschool): Encourage your kids to develop fine motor skills and create special art as they let their imaginations soar with daily doodle prompts.

-Lego Beats Music Manipulatives (Let’s Play Music): Fantastic hands-on activity using Legos to help kids learn about musical notes and beats
+Lego Beats Music Manipulatives (Let’s Play Music): Fantastic hands-on activity using Legos to help your children learn about musical notes and beats

-Coding a Lego® Maze with free printable (Research Parent): Awesome activity to introduce coding to kids with Legos®.
+Coding a Lego® Maze with free printable (Research Parent): Awesome activity to introduce coding to your children with Legos®.

 CD Spinning Top Craft and Science Project for Kids (Buggy and Buddy): Your elementary age homeschoolers will have a blast upcycling an old CD into this art and STEM project.